libodesign/icons/README.md

 SPARKLESHARE
 ------------
-To set up SparkleShare, simply go to your Account Settings on GitHub (the "Tools" icon next to your username), go to SSH keys, and add the text from the file in your SparkleShare folder.
+To set up SparkleShare, simply go to your Account Settings on GitHub (the "Tools" icon next to your username), go to SSH keys, and copy over the text from the file in your SparkleShare folder.

 INKSCAPE
 --------